La Sapienza (film)

 La Sapienza is French-Italian dramatic film by Eugène Green released in 2015.

 The film derives its title from Sant'Ivo alla Sapienza — a Catholic church built in Rome in 1642–1660 by architect Francesco Borromini, widely considered a masterpiece of Roman Baroque architecture.

 Synopsis

-Alexandre a renowned architect after receiving a prestigious award, along with his wife Alienor journeys to Italy, with the intention of producing a book on Borromini.
+Alexandre a renowned architect, journeys to Italy with his wife Alienor after receiving a prestigious award, with the intention of producing a book on Borromini.
 Alienor meanwhile feels that her relationship with Alexandre is gradually slipping away.
-Along the way the two befriend a brother and sister, Goffredo and Lavinia.
-Goffredo is about to embark on a course of architectural studies and joins Alexandre on trip to Turin and Rome to survey Borromini's great works.
+Along the way, the two befriend a brother and sister, Goffredo and Lavinia.
+Goffredo is about to embark on a course of architectural studies and joins Alexandre on a trip to Turin and Rome to survey Borromini's great works.

-It is a story of the rediscovery of the joys of life and overcoming of anxieties.
-Therein Alexandre realizes that Borromini was searching for the light which he must bring back into his life both to rekindle his architectural practice and his marriage to his wife.
+It is a story of the rediscovery of the joys of life and overcoming anxieties.
+Therein Alexandre realizes that Borromini was searching for the light that he must bring back into his life to rekindle both his architectural practice and his marriage to his wife.